Veronica Lake: In popular culture

-Veronica Lake's image was used as a sight gag in the 1942 film The Major and the Minor with Ginger Rogers and Ray Milland.

 Clips from her role in The Glass Key (1942) were integrated into the 1982 film Dead Men Don't Wear Plaid as character Monica Stillpond.

 Lake was one of the models for the animated character Jessica Rabbit in the 1988 film Who Framed Roger Rabbit?, especially for her hairstyle.

 In the 1997 film L.A.
 Confidential, Kim Basinger won the Academy Award for Best Supporting Actress for her portrayal of a prostitute who is a Veronica Lake look-alike.

 A geographical feature called "Lake Veronica" was a recurring joke in the Rocky and Bullwinkle series and film.

-In the video game BioShock Infinite: Burial at Sea (2013-14), the visual style of Elizabeth character was inspired by Veronica Lake's femme fatale roles.
+In the video game BioShock Infinite: Burial at Sea (2013–14), the visual style of the character Elizabeth was inspired by Veronica Lake's femme fatale roles.

-In Moose: Chapters from My Life, Robert B. Sherman's 2013 posthumously released autobiography, he writes about his teenage friendship with Lake.

-Clara Paget plays Lake in the 2021 film The Lost Blonde: The Veronica Lake Story.
+In April, 2023, Sparks released "Veronica Lake", a single from their album The Girl Is Crying in Her Latte.
+The song describes how Lake was asked to change her hairstyle so that women on the war assembly lines who imitated it wouldn't harm themselves by catching their hair in the machinery, and that, by agreeing to do so, she voluntarily gave up much of the popularity that she had gained by her distinctive hairstyle.